MarekMatyas/Infrastructure-as-Code-IaC-/Terraform/README.md

 ---

-**NOTE**: If we try to run `terraform init` command which serves to perform the task provided, in the VS code and it is isn't working, we might have to open GitBash terminal as ADMIN and navigate into the correct directory we can attempt to run `terraform init` again.
+**NOTE**: If we try to run `terraform init` command which initializes the working directory containing Terraform configuration files, in the VS code and it is isn't working, we might have to open GitBash terminal as ADMIN and navigate into the correct directory we can attempt to run `terraform init` again.

 If successful, this should be our output: